Doja Cat Is an Actual Cat at the 2023 Met Gala: PICS

 Doja Cat is making sure her first Met Gala is a memorable one!
 On Monday, the 27-year-old rapper-singer made her debut at fashion's biggest night, turning heads at the Metropolitan Museum of Art benefit in New York City.

 Doja went full feline for the event, dressed as a bedazzled cat on the red carpet.
 Her hooded Oscar de la Renta look featured a cat-ear silhouette and feathered train that was punctuated by cat eye, mouth and nose makeup.
-She wore a custom Messika diamond headpiece with a 17 carats pear shaped diamond and a custom-made arm piece with two pear shaped diamonds of 2.5 and 4.5 carats of diamonds.
+She wore a custom Messika diamond headpiece with a 17-carat pear shaped diamond and a custom-made arm piece with two pear shaped diamonds of 2.5 and 4.5 carats.

 Doja told ET's Rachel Smith the transformation took her and her team two hours to complete.